 World Trade Center Transportation Hub

 The World Trade Center Transportation Hub is designed by Spanish architect Santiago Calatrava.
 His vision of a large hall, fully lined with white marble has come to life.
 The hall, partially situated under the 9/11 Memorial connects to the impressive above-ground section, the Oculus.
-According to the designer, the Oculus, positioned between 2 and 3 World Trade Center, represents a bird.
-Furthermore, in the roof of the Oculus, you can see a narrow opening.
-Every September the 11th at 10:28 am, the sun shines directly through it: the exact time when the second of the Twin Towers fell in 2001.
+According to the designer, the Oculus, positioned across from One World Observatory, represents a bird.
+Furthermore, on the roof of the Oculus, you can see a narrow opening.
+Every September 11th at 10:28 am, the sun shines directly through it: the exact time when the second of the Twin Towers fell in 2001.

 Westfield World Trade Center Mall

 Another of the hub’s major functions is that of a shopping centre.
-The Westfield World Trade Center Mall, established in the vast hall under the Oculus and in towers 2 World Trade Center, 3 World Trade Center and 4 World Trade Center.
-With close to 365,000 square feet of shopping space, it’s the biggest shopping mall in Manhattan.
-There are even free movie screenings in the summer.
-Here you can read more about the Westfield World Trade Center Mall.
+The Westfield World Trade Center Mall was established in the vast hall under the Oculus and in towers 2 World Trade Center, 3 World Trade Center and 4 World Trade Center.
+With close to 365,000 square feet of shopping space, the Westfield World Trade Center Mall is the biggest shopping mall in Manhattan.

 Was this article helpful?
 Recommend it by giving me a rating: